AgnosticUI/agnosticui/site/docs/index.md

   - title: React, Vue 3, Angular, and Svelte
     details: Web Components, React Native, and more are on the way!
   - title: Synchronized Theming
-    details:  One stylesheet per component propogates to all framework implementations.
+    details:  One stylesheet per component propagates to all framework implementations.
   - title: Embraces the Platform
     details: Semantic and accessible HTML.
 Unprocessed CSS.
 Code on the platform and towards upcoming web standards.
 footer: Apache 2.0 Licensed | Copyright © 2021 Rob Levin